 Note: This post contains referral or affiliate links for products I recommend.
 As an Amazon Associate, I earn a small commission on qualified purchases, at no cost to you.

-Best Roasted Green Beans
+Recipe Name: Roasted Green Beans with Crispy Shallots

-This recipe strikes the perfect balance between easy and impressive: only a handful of ingredients, but the flavors and presentation make it dinner-party worthy.
-I often make these roasted beans for friends and family, sometimes for an impromptu dinner with neighbors, and other times as part of our Thanksgiving dinner.
+I often make these dressed-up roasted beans for friends and family, sometimes for an impromptu dinner with neighbors, and other times as a Thanksgiving side dish.
 They always disappear quickly, no matter the occasion.
-There are several reasons you’ll love this roasted green bean recipe, too:

-• Enhanced flavor and texture.
-Roasting caramelizes the beans, leaving them lightly crisp on the outside and tender inside, with richer flavor.
+• Enhanced texture.
+Roasting caramelizes the beans, leaving them lightly crisp on the outside and tender inside, with richer flavor, while the crispy shallots add a sweet-savory crunch that takes this dish to the next level.

 You only need 5 ingredients to make these oven-roasted green beans and their delectable sauce, all of which should be available at your local grocery store (exact amounts in the recipe card below):